-- If you are suffering from depression, go to a psychologist.
+- If you are suffering from depression, seek professional help from a psychologist.

-- If you are a weight lifting worker, do not lift the load beyond your capacity and wear back support belt during working hours.
+- If you lift heavy weights as part of your job, do not lift the load beyond your capacity and wear a back support belt during working hours.

-The first treatment modality is to treat the underlying cause of sacroiliac joint pain or dysfunction.
-Some treatment options are the following.
+The best treatment modality is to treat the underlying cause of sacroiliac joint pain or dysfunction.
+Some conventional treatment options include.

-Chiropractic treatment is about spinal manipulation and treatment of surrounding structures.
-Muscles and joints are moved in such a way that pain is reduced.
-Click to read more about Chiropractic treatment.
+- Chiropractic treatment that is about spinal manipulation and treatment of surrounding structures.

-In this technique, the nerve that sends the signals of pain from SI joint to the brain is permanently damaged by a needle.
-The doctor can also freeze the nerve with injection, but it is not commonly practised.
+- Nerve treatment is a technique in which the nerve that sends the signals of pain from SI joint to the brain is permanently damaged by a needle.

 - Topical therapy with items such as topical patches, salves or creams.